-Louise Long’s work centres around site-responsive research, making and re-telling in conjunction with the natural and man-made environment.
-By exploring the intersection between photography and alternative forms of image-making, the concern is to reflect both on the physical materiality of a place as well as less visible narratives beneath its surface.
-Here, the handcrafted is interwoven with the archival, the psychological with the historical, the philosophical with the geological and archaeological.
+Louise Long’s work centres around site-based research, making, and re-telling, in relation to the natural and man-made environment.
+Exploring photography and alternative forms of image making, her work attempts to reflect both the materiality of a place and the less visible narratives beneath its surface.
+The handcrafted is interwoven with the archival, the psychological with the historical, and the philosophical with the geological and archaeological.

 Traces of another artistic process: cyanotype chemical reaction colliding with material happenstance.
 The potential of what is left abandoned, left untampered-with, left unsaid.